chloelewisdev/milestone-project-3/README.md

 The GitHub repository for the project can be viewed with the following link: [Remote: GitHub Repository]( https://github.com/chloelewisdev/milestone-project-3

+The Code Institute Mini Project (Task Manager) outlined the steps to be taken for deployment and were used to deploy this project.

 ### Local deployment

 If you would like to work on this project further you can clone it to your local machine using the following steps:

-1. Scroll to the top of this repository and click on the "clone or download button"
+1. You can scroll to the top of this repository and click on the "clone or download button"
 2. Decide whether you want to clone the project using HTTPS or an SSH key and do the following:
     * HTTPS: click on the checklist icon to the right of the URL to copy it
     * SSH key: first click on 'Use SSH' then click on the same icon as above
-3. Open a new Terminal window in your IDE of choice
+3. Open a new Terminal window in your development environment of choice
 4. Change the current working directory to the location where you want the cloned directory.
 5. Enter the following command and press 'Enter' to create your local clone:
 ```